Do you want to triple your sales?

 1. Less is more.

 Keep your design smooth and straightforward.
-Don’t give somebody a title wave of content as soon as people visit your page as this is going to result in clicking the CLOSE button.
+Don’t give somebody a tidal wave as soon as people visit your page as this is going to result in clicking the CLOSE button.
 Keep it clean and give a good user experience.
 Avoid clutter.

 What you need to do is into your own wow line.
 Make it just one quick sentence, your wow line, which is what makes you different, basically what you do and why somebody should go with you.
 Tighten it up, don’t get too wordy.
 The wordier you are, the more people leave your site and kill your conversion rate.